-The archaeological site of Kommos
+The Minoan town of Kommos

 In the 19th century, in an outbreak of imagination and romanticism, the Italian archaeologist Taramelli identified Kommos as the place where King Menelaus was shipwrecked on his way home from Troy after the end of the Trojan war, a deadly accident mentioned by Homer.

 Today part of the ancient town has been excavated.
 The Kommos archaeological site is not open to the public, but you can see a bit of it from the side of the fenced-off area as you walk down to the beach.
 You can also see it from above, stopping at the crossroads after Pitsidia before heading down to Kommos beach.